From £80,4959

 Ever wondered what the difference is between single-, two- and three-chamber air suspension?
 As a general rule, the more air that an air spring contains, the more it can compress and the softer it will be.
 Manufacturers then add chambers, because they can be opened or closed off in order to decrease or increase the spring rates.
 In other words, if you have three chambers, you can have three stiffness settings.

-Powertrain-wise, Porsche has gone hybrid crazy.
-More variants are to join the range in due course (this is a Porsche, after all), but for the time being the only versions without electric assistance are the entry-level rear-wheel-drive Panamera and four-wheel-drive Panamera 4.
-Both use the same 349bhp twin-turbocharged 2.9-litre V6 engine that’s updated from the previous generation to deliver an extra 23bhp and 37lb ft of torque.
+As for powertrains, Porsche has gone hybrid crazy.
+The only versions without electric assistance are the entry-level rear-wheel-drive Panamera, the four-wheel-drive Panamera 4 and the mid-range GTS.
+Those lower-level models use the same 349bhp twin-turbocharged 2.9-litre V6 engine that’s updated from the previous generation to deliver an extra 23bhp and 37lb ft of torque, while the GTS uses a 494bhp twin-turbocharged 4.0-litre V8.

-Moving up the range, there are 4 E-Hybrid and 4S E-Hybrid models that combine the same V6 with a 25.9kWh battery and a 188bhp electric motor inside the housing of the ZF-built PDK eight-speed dual-clutch transmission.
+There are also 4 E-Hybrid and 4S E-Hybrid models that combine the same V6 with a 25.9kWh battery and a 188bhp electric motor inside the housing of the ZF-built PDK eight-speed dual-clutch transmission.

 Finally, the Turbo E-Hybrid (which is badged simply ‘Turbo’) uses the same electric components but with a twin-turbocharged 4.0-litre V8.
 This engine has been significantly upgraded compared with the outgoing version, mainly so it can continue to comply with emissions demands.
 It swaps its twin-scroll turbos for single-scroll items, because the latter are physically smaller lumps of metal and thus warm up faster.
 In turn, they draw less heat from the exhaust system and allow the catalysts to warm up quicker – a requirement for Euro 7.
 Additional turbo lag is rendered moot by the hybrid system’s torque fill.